 Never stop asking questions.
 This is not the same as doubting yourself, this means that you are more than willing to adjust your sails if you’re just going around in circles.

 Blogging is a simple process.
 It’s the bloggers who somehow think there’s got to be an easy way, a shortcut, some magic solution that make it seem such a terrifyingly complicated process.

 All you have to do is sit down, write, edit, and publish.
-Then you read and network.
+Then you network and promote your articles.
 That’s it.